andrewdhood/cps_match/README.md

 ---

-# Prologue.
-On the Weight of a Number
+## 0. On the Weight of a Number

-## On Fairness, Equity, and the Impossible Choices of Selective Enrollment
+### On Fairness, Equity, and the Impossible Choices of Selective Enrollment

 ---